-- the assumptions applied to assess the sensitivity to each type of market risk of the market value of financial instruments and the sensitivity of these valuations to the main unobservable inputs as disclosed in the notes to the financial statements; - the appropriateness of the designation of certain derivative instruments such as cash flow hedges, and the measurement of hedge effectiveness; - the impairment tests performed on goodwill and intangible assets; - the impairment testing of investments in equitymethod entities; - the deferred tax assets; - the measurement of uncertainty over income tax treatments and other provisions for contingencies and charges.
+- the assumptions applied to assess the sensitivity to each type of market risk of the market value of financial instruments and the sensitivity of these valuations to the main unobservable inputs as disclosed in the notes to the financial statements; - the appropriateness of the designation of certain derivative instruments such as cash flow hedges, and the measurement of hedge effectiveness; - the impairment tests performed on goodwill and intangible assets; - the impairment testing of investments in equitymethod entities; - the estimation of residual assets values under simple lease agreements.
+These values are used as a basis for the determination of depreciation as well as any impairment, notably in relation to the effect of environmental considerations on the evaluation of future prices of secondhand vehicles; - the deferred tax assets; - the measurement of uncertainty over income tax treatments and other provisions for contingencies and charges.
 In particular, while investigations and litigations are ongoing, it is difficult to foresee their outcome and potential impact.
 Provision estimation is established by taking into account all available information at the date of the preparation of the financial statements, in particular the nature of the dispute, the underlying facts, the ongoing legal proceedings and court decisions, including those related to similar cases.
 BNP Paribas Fortis may also use the opinion of experts and independent legal advisers to exercise its judgement.

-2 NOTES TO THE PROFIT AND LOSS ACCOUNT FOR THE YEAR ENDED 31 DECEMBER 2020
+2 NOTES TO THE PROFIT AND LOSS ACCOUNT FOR THE YEAR ENDED 31 DECEMBER 2021